vishalbalaji3/OODAE-gift-report-by-campaign/README.md

 # OODAE Gift Report Dashboard

-A Shiny web application for analyzing gift data by campaign, with a modular architecture for easy maintenance and reuse across different reporting tools.
+A Shiny web application for analyzing gift data by campaign, with a simplified and consolidated architecture for easy maintenance and deployment.

 ## Project Structure

 ```
 OODAE-gift-report-by-campaign/
-├── app.R                                 # Main Shiny application (UI/Server only)
+├── app.R                                # Main Shiny application (consolidated UI/Server)
 ├── config.R                             # Configuration settings and mappings
 ├── helpers.R                            # Utility functions for formatting and validation
 ├── data_prep.R                          # Data preparation and analysis functions